junxit/us-congress-bills-114/bill.md

   >     - **(A)** includes a rigorous and independent scientific review of the completed fishery stock assessment; and
   >     - **(B)** a panel of independent experts to review the data and assessment and make recommendations on the most appropriate values of critical population and management quantities.

-- **(b)** *Clerical amendment* The table of contents in the first section is amended by inserting after the item relating to section 408 the following:
+- **(b)** *Clerical amendment* The table of contents in the first section is amended by adding at the end of the items relating to title IV the following:

 ## § 19.
 Estimation of cost of recovery from fishery resource disaster